yyht/Document-Fingerprint/README.md

-# Authorship #
+# Document Fingerprint#
 This project is built for **2018 IS Contest** in Wuhan, China.

 In this project,
-we want to generate a fingerprint for every article in Wechat Public Accounts, with these fingerprints taking both the articles' topic information and writing style information into account.
+we aim at generating a fingerprint for every article in Wechat Public Accounts, with these fingerprints taking both the articles' topic information and writing style information into account.

-The so-called document fingerprints can be used for Anomaly Detection, Similar Recommendation, Plagiarism Detection, etc.
+The so-called document fingerprints can be used for Anomaly Detection, Similar Recommendation and Plagiarism Detection, etc.

-## Evironment ##
+## Environment ##
 - Python 3.5
-- Libraries: jieba, sklearn, keras (tensorflow backend), glove_python, lda, etc
+- Libraries: jieba, sklearn, keras (tensorflow backend), glove_python, lda, wordcloud, matplotlib, etc

 ## Data Explanation ##

 We crawl data from **Wechat Public Accounts**.
-Although we have over 10000 articles for data mining, only 150 of them are pushed.
-We cut the articles into stop words and topic words, with python library jieba.
+Although we have over 10000 articles for data mining, only 1300 of them are pushed on github.
+We will cut the articles into stop words and topic words for further usage, with python library jieba.

-See /src/corpvir and /src/corpreal,
-here f means real words, g means virtual words.
-Three accounts we push here is listed as follows:
+See \auth_server\fingerprint\data for data.
+The seven accounts we push here is listed as follows:

+- gkw -- Guo Ke
-- bd -- BigDataAbstract
+- dsjwz -- Big Data Abstract
-- mm -- MiMeng
+- mm -- Mi Meng
+- xkd -- Xia Ke Island
-- zjw -- Place for ZhangJiaWei's writing
+- jqzx -- Machine's Heart, etc.

-For Example in "bigdataAbstract":

-- 0.txt ---- the original article of sequence 0 (50 altogether)
-- 0bdf.txt ---- the real-word article of sequence 0
-- 0bdg.txt ---- the virtual-word article of sequence 0
-- punctuation.txt ---- stop words, used in cut.py

 ## Alogorithm Explanation ##

-In brief, we utilize **LDA(Latent Dirichlet Allocation)** for Writing Style mining, **Glove-Tfidf** for Topic mining, and **VAE(Variational Auto-Encoder)** for Information Mixture.
+In brief, we utilize **LDA(Latent Dirichlet Allocation)** and **Synonym Forest** for Writing Style mining, **Glove-Tfidf** for Topic mining, and **VAE(Variational Auto-Encoder)** for Information Mixture.
 **Isolation Forest** is applied in the end for Anomaly Detection.
 We implement these algorithms in python.
-Here are some explanations for some critical .py files:

-- cut.py: cut the original artical into stop word bags and topic word bags
-- ldavir.py: LDA for the stop words
-- glovereal.py: train Glove word embeddings
-- tfidfreal.py: add Glove vectors of an article with their weights of TFIDF
-- vae.py: Variational Auto-Encoder for information mixture
-- iforest.py: Isolation forest for Anomaly Detection
+Your can find some critical files in \training.

+## Server and Client ##

+We build a **Wechat mini program** to demonstrate our masterpiece, see \client for more details.
+As for the server, we apply **tornado** to construct the server, see \auth_server.

+## More Information ##

+In \doc, there is our ducument for this project, written in Chinese.
+The document consists of the detailed explantions of our algorithm, implementation and thoughts.
+Hope it will help you.

+This project is done by WL, GJJ, HJC and me, at SJTU.